MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - If your Domain Controller and all other components are in Azure (a conventional Domain Controller and not Azure Active Directory) with no presence on-premises, a Virtual network (VNet) will work (ExpressRoute isn't required).
 If you're using one VNet to host all your components, you'll already have a line-of-sight between all your components.
 If you've multiple VNets, you'll need to do VNet peering between all the VNets that are in your network.
 For more information, see  [VNet peering in Azure](/azure/virtual-network/virtual-network-peering-overview).
 - Allow ports 5723/5724/443 to communicate while talking from SCOM Managed Instance (preview) to the VMs being monitored and vice versa.
 - Active directory web service must run on domain controllers; Firewall rule/NSG must allow communication on port 9389 between SCOM Managed Instance (preview) VNet and domain controller.
-- To ensure the functioning of Active Directory commands on a SCOM Managed Instance (preview), verify that the following ports are accessible from the VNet/Subnet:
-    - TCP port 389 for LDAP
-    - TCP port 636 for LDAP over SSL
-    - TCP port 3269 for GC (Global Catalog) over SSL
-    - TCP and UDP port 88 for Kerberos
-    - TCP and UDP port 53 for DNS
 - We recommend a NAT gateway for outbound Internet access from subnets.
 Edit the subnet to add a NAT gateway.
 For more information, see [What is Virtual Network NAT?](/azure/virtual-network/nat-gateway/nat-overview).
     - In Azure, add NAT gateway to Subnet (VNET/Subnet) where SCOM Managed Instance (preview) is going to be created.
 A NAT gateway is needed for outbound Internet access from subnets.
 For more information, see  [Virtual Network NAT](/azure/virtual-network/nat-gateway/nat-overview).
         - To create a NAT gateway, follow these steps: